Infor GenAI

 The better enterprise products win on control, retrieval, and workflow outcomes..

-Enterprise Generative AI Software pricing varies widely because vendors in this market package value differently.
-Some charge per user or per employee, some price by workspace or deployment scope, and some push buyers into a quote-led enterprise motion.
+AI HR software pricing varies widely because vendors in this market package value differently.
+Some charge per user, some per workflow or seat, and some push buyers into a quote-led enterprise motion.

 The real cost driver is usually not the list price alone.
-It is how much governance, integration work, support, or rollout complexity sits behind the initial package.
+It is how much integration work, change management, and admin burden sits behind the initial package — especially for AI tools that require training on internal data or connecting to existing HRIS and ATS systems.

 | Model | Typical range | Examples | Source |